xd2287/transformers/docs/source/en/model_doc/mobilenet_v2.md

 This model was contributed by [matthijs](https://huggingface.co/Matthijs).
 The original code and weights can be found [here for the main model](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet) and [here for DeepLabV3+](https://github.com/tensorflow/models/tree/master/research/deeplab).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mobilenet_v2](https://huggingface.co/models?other=mobilenet_v2)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with MobileNetV2.